opensearch-project/opensearch-spark/docs/ppl-lang/ppl-limit-vs-sample-command.md

 | **Percentage/Fraction**   | Not supported, only absolute numbers                        | Supports percentage-based sampling                 |

 - Use `head` when you need an exact number of rows, especially in a final result set .
-- Use `TABLESAMPLE` when you need a rough approximation of the data or want to randomly sample data without processing the entire table, which can help improve query performance when working with large datasets.
+- Use `sample` when you need a rough approximation of the data or want to randomly sample data without processing the entire table, which can help improve query performance when working with large datasets.